 - The ruffled fan palm houseplant prefers partial to complete shade.
 It can tolerate more sun when it is more established, but prefers shadier conditions.
 Too much direct sunlight will turn their leaves brown.

-- This is a fantastic palm to grow in cooler climates since they can tolerate a minimum temperature of about 32 F. (0 C.) when plants are mature enough.
+- This is a fantastic palm to grow in cooler climates since they can tolerate a minimum temperature of about 32 degrees F. (0 C.) when plants are mature enough.

 - The indoor ruffled fan palm tree has average water needs.
 Allow the surface of the soil to dry out before watering again.
 Reduce watering further in the winter when growth has slowed down.